 Perch-like Fish Families

 There are many families of perch-like fish, at least 80 families, but not all of these are found in the aquarium hobby.
 Yet there are some very fascinating perch type fish that are readily available and some others that are an occasional exciting find.
-Many of these are also seen when scuba diving!
+Many of these are also that are seen when scuba diving!
 Descriptions of the most well-known families of perches and basses, as well as some other familiar families are included here:

 Family: Ambassidae - Asiatic Glassfish (also known as the Chandidae)